-YDA trains under-represented youth how to make professional-quality documentary films.
+YDA trains youth from under-represented backgrounds how to make professional-quality documentary films.
 Through intensive mentorship, students learn to appreciate and amplify their voice, their story, and their ideas.
 Topics include suicide/mental health, race/self-image, and immigration, among others.
 When complete, YDA teaches our youth how to use their films in the community to spark dialogue and inspire change.

 Research shows that youth from under-served backgrounds, who can articulate clear narratives about their community, show increased resiliency and college readiness.

-“The Youth Documentary Academy, is a revolutionary model that honors the innate wisdom and experience of young people.
-The stories move and inspire.” — Kate Perdoni, Rocky Mountain PBS Producer
+“The Youth Documentary Academy is an extraordinary model that honors the innate wisdom and experience of young people.
+The stories move and inspire and we are proud to showcase them on Rocky Mt.
+PBS.” — Kate Perdoni, Producer, Rocky Mt.
+PBS